×

 Consultant, Italy/Denmark

-Francesco is is a legal practitioner with a specialization in international human rights law and Business and Human Rights.
+Francesco is an experienced legal practitioner specialising in international human rights law and Business and Human Rights.
+His specific areas of interest include Indigenous Peoples’ rights, community and environment, diversity and inclusion, security, and human rights.

-Before joining CIG, Francesco worked as a policy intern for a Brussels-based NGO operating in disability rights within the framework of European policies.
+Before joining CIG, Francesco worked as a policy intern for a Brussels-based NGO in disability rights within the framework of European policies.

-He is a native Italian speaker and is fluent in English and Spanish.
+Francesco is a native Italian speaker and is fluent in English and Spanish.

 Benjamin Carroll